 Only the most skilled pitmasters and grillmasters can tell if a piece of meat is cooked to its optimal temperature by sight and touch alone.
-Still, the best always carry a thermometer because there is no point in guessing when it comes to a $150 brisket.
+Still, the best always carry a grill thermometer because there is no point in guessing when it comes to a $150 brisket.
 When cooking anything, using the right tools for the job yield the most delicious results.
-In terms of grilling or smoking, besides the grills or smokers themselves, the most valuable tool in your arsenal to deliver pitmaster-level results is a meat thermometer.
+In terms of grilling or smoking, besides having the best grill or a reliable smoker-grill combo, the most valuable tool in your arsenal to deliver pitmaster-level results is a meat thermometer.

 In recent years, technology really has improved on the capabilities of the grill thermometer, providing more insights and aid to the griller than ever before.
-But, that doesn't mean you must adopt that technology.
-An old-school analog thermometer does the same job, only slower.
-So, for your next barbecue, make sure you have at least one of these top grill thermometers at the ready.
+But that doesn't mean you must adopt that technology.
+An old-school analog thermometer can do the same job, only slower.
+So, for your next barbecue, make sure you have your favorite grilling accessories and at least one of these best grill thermometers at the ready.

 This compact and straightforward thermometer is trusted by chefs everywhere.
 It has a handy sheath and clothes clip for quick access and is waterproof (like most thermometers these days).
 It has a thin probe for temping thinner cuts of meat and is a very affordable option.